Delivering entertainment, distraction, and happiness

 Starlight Gaming delivers happiness to seriously ill children by providing hours of fun and distraction playing Nintendo video games and streaming their favorite movies and TV shows through Netflix and Hulu, by themselves or with a group of other kids.

-For more than 27 years, Starlight Gaming consoles have been specially manufactured by Nintendo to meet strict infection safety protocols and roll anywhere in the hospital.
-Doctors, nurses, clinicians, and child life specialists are able to use a Starlight Gaming console in a variety of settings from the ER, to a playroom or treatment room, and even bedside for a patient in isolation.
+For more than 27 years, Starlight Nintendo Switch gaming stations have been specially manufactured by Nintendo to meet strict infection safety protocols and roll anywhere in the hospital.
+Doctors, nurses, clinicians, and child life specialists are able to use a Starlight Gaming stations in a variety of settings from the ER, to a playroom or treatment room, and even bedside for a patient in isolation.

 Starlight kid, Jay, is 8 years old with a larger-than-life personality.
 Diagnosed with non-Hodgkins lymphoblastic lymphoma, he’s been undergoing treatment for the past year at Mary Bridge Children’s Hospital in Tacoma, Washington.
 Jay’s life now consists of long hospital visits, chemotherapy, feeling good one day and not the next.
-One thing that stays constant is his love of video games and the fun he has playing on the Starlight Gaming console.
+One thing that stays constant is his love of video games and the fun he has playing on the gaming stations.

-“The Starlight Gaming consoles are an incredible and unique tool that helps turn a sick or injured child’s pain, fear and stress into smiles and laughter...so, we are thrilled and thankful to Starlight Children’s Foundation for this generous gift.”
+“The Starlight gaming stations are an incredible and unique tool that helps turn a sick or injured child’s pain, fear and stress into smiles and laughter...so, we are thrilled and thankful to Starlight Children’s Foundation for this generous gift.”

 – Dr. Anthony Scaduto, Orthopedic Institute for Children